finbourne/insights-sdk-csharp-preview/sdk/docs/AccessEvaluationsApi.md

             try
             {
-                // [EXPERIMENTAL] GetAccessEvaluationLog: Get the log for a specific access evaluation.
+                // [EARLY ACCESS] GetAccessEvaluationLog: Get the log for a specific access evaluation.
 This endpoint will be deprecated in the near future.
                 AccessEvaluationLog result = apiInstance.GetAccessEvaluationLog(id);
                 Debug.WriteLine(result);
             }